 Acne nodules are firm lumps beneath the skin that do not come to a head like typical acne blemishes.
 They may appear red or skin-toned, and be painful to the touch.
 Nodules cannot be popped, and attempting to pop one will only increase INFLAMMATION and your risk of scarring.

 Nodules often appear with CYSTS in a form of breakout called NODULOCYSTIC ACNE, but should not be confused — nodules and cysts are very different beasts.

-Nodulocystic acne is a severe form of acne breakout that appears with both NODULES and CYSTS.
+A nodulocystic acne is a severe form of acne breakout that appears with both NODULES and CYSTS.
 It is most common on the face, chest, shoulders, and back.
-Women who develop nodulocystic acne often see breakouts centered around their chin and jawline, but this form of acne is actually most likely to affect men in their teens and twenties.
+Women who develop nodulocystic acne often see breakouts centered around their chin and jawline, but this form of acne is most likely to affect men in their teens and twenties.

 As with NODULAR and CYSTIC acne breakouts, a nodulocystic flare-up can last for weeks or months.